 We always get to decide who gets to take control

 We decide if something has emotional significance or not.
 We chose whether to take it personally or just blow it off.
 It’s imperative that we realize, the moment we take something personally we become emotionally involved.
 That means that our ego, with all its issues, has been pulled into the equation and we are now vulnerable to external manipulation.

 Emotional triggers can be used to take control of people in just about any area you can think of.
 Advertisers use them to stimulate impulse buying.
 Politicians use them to get your support.
 Movie makers use them to pull us into their story.
 And people who want to gain an emotional edge use them to get their own way.

 But only if we play along and grant them control

 If you decide not to play the game, then you don’t ever need to feel intimidated again.
 As soon as you choose not to grant permission to the would be source of intimidation, you render them powerless.
 It’s like letting all the air out of their tires.
 They can still rev up their engine, but they really can’t go anywhere.

 Accepting full responsibility for your feelings is one of the most empowering things you can do for yourself.
 It lets you take control and simplifies life enormously.
-No more blaming others for your feelings, or being manipulated or intimidated by some control freak.
+No more blaming others for your feelings, or being manipulated some control freak’s efforts at intimidation.
 It eliminates a huge energy leak because we no longer waste time trying to formulate excuses or looking for somewhere to point the finger.
 We are liberated from all that nonsense.

 Take control out for a trial spin